joanlafuente/Multimodal-Business-Classification/README.md

 The code of how to load the model and the diferent loaders (train, val, test) is in test_trained_model.ipynb file.

-To only load the model, the code can be seen at the predicting_imgs.ipynb
+To only load the model, the code can be seen at the predicting_imgs.ipynb file.